Add STI to a Legacy ActiveRecord Model

 Recently, I need to add STI (Single Table Inheritance1) to a long-existing table.

-This table already uses a column (token_type
+This table already uses a column (token_type) to distinguish between

 two different types of data.
-And token_type
+And token_type can only be either ios

 I thought this would be a simple task but I could found few resources about how to do it.
 So I'll explain how I did this in this post.